 Engaging Prayer Leader

 Cantor Fogelman was ordained from the Debbie Friedman School of Sacred Music at Hebrew Union College-Jewish Institute of Religion in New York in 2013 and holds degrees from Tufts University and The Boston Conservatory.
-Cantor Phillips has previously served as cantor at Congregation Sinai in Milwaukee, WI as well as student cantor at Union Temple, the oldest Jewish congregation in Brooklyn, NY.
-Highlights from her time in Milwaukee include founding the award-winning Sinai in the City program for young professionals, founding and directing the Kol Simcha youth band, and singing the National Anthem at a Brewers game.
+She previously served Congregation Beth Israel in West Hartford, Connecticut, Congregation Sinai in Milwaukee, WI, and as student cantor at Union Temple, the oldest Jewish congregation in Brooklyn, NY.
+Career highlights include leading TINW’s choir, Hallel B’Shir, to a triumphant performance at the North American Jewish Choral Festival; founding the award-winning Sinai in the City program for young professionals (winner of a Union for Reform Judaism Belin Award for Membership and Outreach); and singing the National Anthem at a Milwaukee Brewers game.

 In addition to being an accomplished prayer leader and musician, Cantor Fogelman has a diverse portfolio of expertise in many areas including B'nai Mitzvah preparation, pastoral counseling, and media relations.
 She mentored teenagers on a National Federation For Temple Youth (NFTY) trip to Israel, Poland, and the Czech Republic in prayer and service leadership, guiding them towards creating meaningful moments of communal worship.
 She also served as chaplain intern in the Breast Cancer and Gynecology Unit at Memorial-Sloan Kettering Cancer Center, helping patients cope through some of life's most difficult challenges.
 Her musical compositions are published by Transcontinental Music Publications and her writing appears frequently at ReformJudaism.org